toshNaik/shelfhelp_dino/README.md

 # Shelfhelp Dino
+## The Problem
+Accurate localization within grocery store environments poses a considerable challenge due to the predominantly featureless nature of the surroundings when analyzed in the context of Lidar and depth data.
+This led to the hypothesis that incorporating semantic information, derived from visual features extracted from images may result in improving the performance of localization in such environments.

-### This repository contains code that uses a finetuned DINO model by Meta, YOLOv5, and KMeans algorithm to represent grocery store images as a distribution of products.
+This repository contains code that uses the DINO model by Meta, YOLOv5, and KMeans algorithm to represent grocery store images as a distribution of products.

 ## Background and Objective
 - This work is part of my independent study for Fall 2023.
-- The primary objective was to use the distributions obtained from finetuned Dino model to improve the resampling stage of Monte Carlo Localization.
+- The primary aim was to enhance the localization in a grocery store by incorporating distributions obtained from products placed between aisles.
-- Features obtained from images are embedded on the map.
-When the user walks around the store, these embeddings can be used to better localize the user in the store. (see figure 1a and b)
+- This involves embedding the features obtained from images on the map.
+This work assumes insignificant changes in product placement within the grocery store.
+- Figure 1a and 1b show a shelf with products and the corresponding distribution for that shelf.

 <center>
 <figure>